NielsLouwes/Novi_Final_Project_Focus_App/README.md

 npm install

-You can create an free API Key with Google Develope OR contact me for the contents of the env. file for the API call that makes the site work.
+You can create an free API Key with Google Developer OR contact me for the contents of the env. file for the API call that makes the site work.

 ## Contact
 nielslouwes45@gmail.com